plaxedes-90/GitHubCloneProject/README.md

+# GitHub Task: Branching and Merge Conflicts
-This project demonstrates Git branching and merging.
+This task demonstrates branching, merging, and conflict resolution.